deanwampler/spark-scala-tutorial/Tutorial.markdown

 Does the output make sense to you?
 The type of the `RDD` hasn't changed, but the records are now individual words.

-Now let's use our friend from SQL `GROUPBY`, where we use the words as the "keys":
+Now let's use our friend from SQL, `GROUPBY`, where we use the words as the "keys":

 ```scala
 scala> val wordGroups = words.groupBy(word => word)